 - The left ventricle transports the oxygen-rich blood to the aorta through the aortic valve which sends it across the rest of the body.

 - The coronary arteries provide oxygen-rich blood to the heart.

-- A complex web of nerve tissue also runs along the heart and helps in the conduction of signals for contracting and relaxing of the heart muscles.
+- A complex web of nerve tissue also runs along with the heart and helps in the conduction of signals for contracting and relaxing the heart muscles.

 Internal Structure Of Human Heart

 - The heart’s contraction cycle sticks to a dual pattern of circulation: the pulmonary (lungs) circuit and the systemic (body) circuit.